1liu/crwn-clothing/README.md

 # CRWN Clothing
-A mobile responsive CRM solution for businesses who want to boost sales by concentrating on their customer base.
+A full stack e-commerce shop built for people who want to shop at home and stay safe during the global pandemic.

 ### Live Demo